Hansenlab1/XL-Chord/README.md

 shiny::runApp("path/to/XL_Chord_ShinyApp.R")
 ```

-The app will open in your web browser.
+The app will open in a browser.
 You will see an interface like the one below:

 ![Shiny App Interface](screenshots/app_interface.png)